Home Courses Business School BA (Hons) Business Management and Finance

 Placement Office

-The Business School has a dedicated placement office who will with you and relevant businesses to help you find your best placement match.
+The Business School has a dedicated placement office and team who will work with you and relevant businesses to help you find your best placement match.
 We ensure that placements are at an appropriate level and suitable for your degree.

 You are responsible for finding your own placement, but you can take advantage of the team’s business relationships and opportunities advertised by the placement office.
 Some businesses reach out to the office to re-advertise their placements each year.